invrainbow/codeperfect/docs/content/overview/getting-started.md

 ## Opening a Project

 Right now CodePerfect can only open modules.
-Your project must be organized as a single module, with `go.mod` placed at the root of your workspace.
+Your project must be organized as a single module, with `go.mod` placed at the root of your project fodler.

 When you open CodePerfect, it prompts you for a directory to open.
-Select your workspace, the folder with a `go.mod` at its root.
+Select your project folder (with a `go.mod` at its root).

 ## Starting a Project